-Our approach uses a combination of synchronous and asynchronous classes.
+Our version of remote learning is a combination of zoom classes (synchronous class) and activities in the digital classroom (asynchronous class).
 Each day features one academic subject.
-The synchronous class is conducted on zoom, and allows students to interact with their classmates and subject teacher.
-The zoom class is followed by asynchronous, or self-paced activities that are viewed or downloaded from the digital classroom.
-The total learning time (both zoom and activity work) is estimated to be 6 hours a day.
+Students are given 1 daily zoom period, followed by asynchronous, self-paced activities.
+The zoom class allows students to interact with classmates and their subject teacher.
+The asynchronous, or self-paced activities are viewed or downloaded from the digital classroom.
+The total learning time (both zoom and activity work) is estimated to be 5 hours a day.
 Below are the typical number of minutes of a daily synchronous session: